asanchezcastillo/QPixSemiAnalytical/README.md

 Analysis example
 ---------------
-An example on how to analyze the output of the simulation can be found in a Jupyter Notebook under the Analysis folder.
-This folder contains an output file (Output.root) obtained for a one APA Dune-HD-like detector containing 960 pixels (24 in the beam direction and 40 in the Y direction).
-The output of the analysis notebook is an animation representing the number of photons detected by each pixel for each time tick (ns).
+An basic example on how to analyze the output of the simulation can be found in a Jupyter Notebook under the Analysis folder.